Yesterday was great.

 - Increase water from 3 liters to 4 liters/day.
 I plan to drink 500mL the minute I get home from work and the other 500mL while I get ready for bed.

 - Ginger water in the afternoon.
-1000mL of my daily water intake will be blended with 1 tbsp fresh ginger + 1/8 tsp stevia and left to ‘steep’ overnight.
+1000mL of my daily water intake will be blended with 1 tablespoon fresh ginger + 1/8 teaspoon stevia and left to ‘steep’ overnight.

 - Add parsley to my breakfast shakes.
 1/2 cup parsley = extra greens!
 And you don’t even taste it.